 What is needed to configure a staging environment on AWS?

-After this, in the terminal screen you can see an output with the packages that you will install on your server, type yes or just type Enter to continue with the installation
+1. Install Ngnix When you access your web server, you need to install Nginx, use the next command to install it. apt install nginx.
+After this, in the terminal screen you can see an output with the packages that you will install on your server, type yes or just type Enter to continue with the installation.

 Configure Nginx to use PHP